snorkleboy/Ttools/README.md

 # Ttools

 The most adanced CLI unreleased to date.
 Leaves almost all functionality to the user himself.
-Almost like you didnt even have it installed.
+So lightweight and flexible its almost like you didnt even have it installed.

 ## install
 run Ttools.sh and it will copy all files and folders in its directory to $HOME/bin.
 It doesnt set permissions.
 You can also do it manually of course, ttools reads scripts from Ttools folder so copy at least both to the bin folder.